Russia-Ukraine Conflict Summary: What’s happening in Ukraine?

 The Russia-Ukraine Conflict, Oil and Gas and the Energy Sector

-As the situation continues to develop we will be posting regular updates as well as answering any questions people might have about the conflict in the Donbass region in our new OSINT community on Discord, exclusively available to our email subscribers.
-To learn more, follow the situation or to give your own take on the latest in the Russia-Ukraine conflict, you can sign up here.
+As the situation continues to develop, we will be posting regular updates as well as answering any questions people might have about the conflict in the Donbass region on our Twitter channel.

 If you’d like to find out more about how our threat intelligence platform can help your security team, schedule a demo today.

 Philip joined the marketing team here at Intelligence Fusion in February 2021, where he now uses his experience in the journalism and marketing industries to assist in the creation and delivery of engaging content to a wider audience.